MicrosoftDocs/azure-aks-docs/articles/aks/aks-migration.md

 ### Deployment of your cluster configuration

-We recommend you use your existing Continuous Integration (CI) and Continuous Delivery (CD) pipeline to deploy a known-good configuration to AKS.
+We recommend you use your existing continuous integration and continuous delivery pipeline to deploy a known-good configuration to AKS.
 You can use Azure Pipelines to [build and deploy your applications to AKS](/azure/devops/pipelines/ecosystems/kubernetes/aks-template).
 Clone your existing deployment tasks and ensure `kubeconfig` points to the new AKS cluster.

-If that's not possible, export resource definitions from your existing Kubernetes cluster and then apply them to AKS.
+If that's not possible, export resource definitions from your existing Kubernetes cluster, and then apply them to AKS.
 You can use `kubectl` to export objects.
 For example:

 ```console
 kubectl get deployment -o yaml > deployments.yaml